CumulusNetworks/docs/content/cumulus-netq-413/Whats-New/_index.md

 ## Compatible Agent Versions

-The NetQ 4.13 server is compatible with NetQ agent 4.12 or later.
+The NetQ 4.13 server is compatible with NetQ agents 4.12 and 4.13.
 You can install NetQ agents on switches and servers running:

 - Cumulus Linux 5.9.2 or later
 - Ubuntu 22.04